Zakeeyullah/My-Obsidian-Vault/README.md

 ## Why your Setup?

 This is a good question.
 You might wonder why you should use my setup.
 Fair enough.
-The best thing is I have found a way to organize my notes and also a way to navigate back and forth.
+The best thing is I have found a way to organize my notes and also a way to **navigate back and forth**.
 This took me a lot of time to build.
 I hope this will be a huge time saver for you in setting up your Obsidian Vault.
 You can alter it.

 ## Backup and Sync